TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 NOTE: The package's base ``CMakeLists.txt`` file only gets processed if the package is actually enabled
 (i.e. ``${PROJECT_NAME}_ENABLE_${PACKAGE_NAME}=ON``).
 This is an important
-design feature of TriBITS in that the contents of non-enabled package's can't damage the configure, build, and test of the enabled packages based on errors in non-enabled packages.
+design feature of TriBITS in that the contents of non-enabled packages can't damage the configure, build, and test of the enabled packages based on errors in non-enabled packages.
 This is critical to allow experimental `EX`_ test-group packages and lower-maturity packages to exist in the same source